choace0427/sellscale-backend/README.md

     create database testing
     ```

-6. Download a [Postico 2](https://eggerapps.at/postico2/) - or your own PostgresSQL navigator of choice - to validate that the databases have been created (New Server -> Fill in Database field with `sellscale` -> Connect.
+6. Download [Postico 2](https://eggerapps.at/postico2/) - or your own PostgresSQL navigator of choice - to validate that the databases have been created (For Postico 2: New Server -> Fill in Database field with `sellscale` -> Connect.
 Repeat for `testing`).

-7. Create a `.env` file and paste the following.
+7. Create a `.env` file and paste the following example.
 Ensure that the `DATABASE_URL` points to your `sellscale` db.

     ```
     export FLASK_APP=app.py